 Understanding engineering designs is a basic skill expected of all engineers.
 It is essential because graphics communication and documentation using 2-D drawings and 3-D computer models are a universal means of communicating a design idea clearly, and allowing the idea to be converted into physical products.
 This module is for students in their first year of studies.
 Student progress shall be assessed through drawing assessment and assignment, final design project, presentations and final report.

-The module focuses on developing a basic understanding of the fundamentals and principles of analogue circuits.
+This module is intended for students with no prior knowledge in electronics and circuits, and can be taken by any student interested in fundamental skillsets in electronic circuits.
+Specifically, the course focuses on developing a basic understanding of the fundamentals and principles of analogue circuits.
 Students will study methods for calculating the behaviour of analogue circuits, including topics such as Ohm's Law, Kirchhoff's Laws; voltage and current generators both ideal and practical; Thèvenin and Norton Theorems; superposition; nodal analysis, AC circuit analysis using complex numbers.

-In this digital era, it is paramount to equip students with essential skills on using and developing solutions using digital tools.
-A series of lectures and hands-on laboratory session that deliver brief introductions to tools and techniques for embedded system solution, digital business, digital marketing, digital analytic.
-This module uses Internet of Things as the fundamental concept to help students relate to the digital world better and eventually towards Big Data Analytic.
+In this digital era, it is paramount to equip students with essential skills on using “digital” tools and developing “digital” solutions.
+A series of lectures and hands-on laboratory session that deliver brief introductions to tools and techniques for embedded system solution and key concepts in Internet of Things.
+This module introduces fundamental concepts like embedded programming, sensors and actuators, mobile application development and IoT implementations to help students relate to the digital world and to serve as foundation for future Big Data Analytic application.

 This course provides an extension into vector/matrix operations including the inverse matrix operation.
 This is followed by the solution of series and ordinary differential equations, operations of functions with multiple variables, linear algebra, partial differentiation.